Aragaojorge/Aragaojorge/README.md

 Hello,

-I'm Jorge Aragão, a software student, passionate about both front-end and back-end development.
+I'm Jorge Aragão, a software development student, passionate about both front-end and back-end development.
 I'm constantly learning and exploring various programming languages and frameworks.
 Here's a bit more about me and my interests:

 ## About Me